This has to be one of the simplest ferment recipes ever; perfect for newbies! It only has 4 ingredients: kohlrabi, water, salt, and red pepper flakes.

 Of all the recipes I've been brewing, this one has become a particularly instant success.
 I think all newbies will appreciate its simplicity.
 I've named them Kohlrabi Hotsticks (I really like catchy names to get my family to taste things!), and everyone approves of their mild tang.

-I top the jar with one of these lids especially made for mason jars.
-As you can see, I've eaten
+Once the hotsticks are ready for the fridge (in my case, two weeks was perfect), I top the jar with one of these lids especially made for mason jars.
+As you can see, I've eaten a whole bunch of the sticks already. ;) |

 Since we grow and love kohlrabi, this recipe is perfect for us to preserve a bit of our harvest to last through the winter months.
 Kohlrabi's firm texture lends well to fermenting.
 Fortunately, kohlrabi has become increasingly easy to find in grocery stores and farmers' markets if you don't grow your own.